VOTE: Most Influential RWJF Research in 2012

 The Robert Wood Johnson Foundation has announced the nominees for its 2012 Year in Research campaign — a look at the most influential Foundation-supported research that has changed the field of health and health care in a valuable way.
 There are 20 finalists, selected for being the most popular research articles among RWJF.org readers.
 Now it’s time to choose the “Final 5.”

 UPDATE: The winner has been chosen!
 Congratulations to the research team behind the Graduated Driver Licensing Decal Law.
-Go here to see the full rankings and read interviews with all five finalists.

 Graduated Driver Licensing Decal Law: Effect on Young Probationary Drivers